 The All India Gambling Federation appealed for clarity on the ambiguity of the Goods and Services Tax regime on online gaming on Thursday, one day after the GST Council’s Group of Ministers (GoM) advocated hiking the GST on casinos to 28 %.
-Online gaming and racetrack services are available.
+Online gaming and racetrack services are available on mass, especially, when it comes to Android games.

 The gaming sector is waiting for clear choices on Goods & Services Tax (GST) restructuring and rate rationalization on online games, according to All India Gaming Federation CEO Roland Landers, who released a statement on Thursday.